 How long will this dispute last?

-Given that both sides are standing firm it is likely this dispute could continue for the rest of August and even September.
+Given that both sides were standing firm it did look likely this dispute could continue into September.
+However, it is understood that negotiations are now underway between BA and Unite.